Avesta-FA/EventLog-CheatSheet/README.md

 # EventLog-CheatSheet
 Searching through event logs is a daunting task.
 This cheat sheet is made to be a simple way for security practitioners to go through useful logs and find adversary activity.
 Events are written to event log channels and each event has an event ID.
+Windows event logs are stored under:
+C:\Windows\System32\winevt\Logs

 Common channels are:
 * Security
 * System